-It’s that time of the year again.
-This is my second list, and I am so happy with the number of Pinoy films I have seen this year.
+2014 proved to be another banner year for the local film industry.
+As promising as the previous year, I am so delighted with the number of movies I have seen.
 Quite amazed with how great and rave worthy they are, too.
 The following reviews, however, are based solely on my observations and reactions.
-As I have mentioned last year, I do not consider myself a film critic.
-Please do not expect anything grand. :) So without further adieu, errm, ado, here are my top 15.
+As I have mentioned the last time, I do not consider myself a film critic.
+Please do not expect anything grand. :) So without further adieu, errm, ado, beaming with pride, here are my top 15.

 This is my kind of horror/thriller/suspense movie.
 The premise alone enticed me, and sure enough it didn’t disappoint.
 I feel like I was part of it; like I was one of the barkada, or the brother of the family on vacation, or probably one of the truck drivers.
 That’s how engaging the characters were.
 The only minor flaw, for me, was the ending (I won’t spoil hehe).
 It’s as if it was rushed or probably they ran out of idea on how to end it.
 But it didn’t ruin the film’s entirety so it’s all good.